isomerpages/moe-telokuraupri/_co-curricular-activities/Co Curricular Activities (CCA).md

 1. New CCAs are opened only to 2023 P3 and P4 students.
 2. In consideration of the merger in 2023, the recruitment of CCA members will be opened to the 2023 Primary 3 cohort and a transfer exercise for the 2023 Primary 4 cohort in Term 1 2023.
 3. Students will indicate their top three CCA choices in rank order.
 If there is no choice/single choice exercised, the school will then make the final decision in allocating a CCA.
-After the deadline, the CCA teachers, together with the CCA Committee, will allocate students to the respective CCAs.
+After the deadline, the CCA teachers, together with the CCA Committee, will allocate students to the respective CCAs.&nbsp;
 4. Trials will also be conducted for selected CCAs.
 Students who apply for these CCAs will need to fulfill the conditions in order to be considered for final selection.
 Table 1 indicates the CCAs that require trials (#).